jpedro/jpedro.github.io/random.md

 weekly meeting, combining task reviewing and planning) is truly essential.

 Anyway.
-I'm collecting here articles that share my strong and loooong distate for Scrum.
+I'm starting to collect articles that share my strong and loooong distate for Scrum.

 - [Yet Another Post On Scrum, But Different](https://thecodist.com/yet-another-post-on-scrum-but-different/)